 Making this kind of content available, and ensuring you include a clear call-to-action in your blog post, also enables you to convert your visitor to a contact.
 As you’ve given them something of value, they’ve been willing to enter their email address, meaning you’ll be able to contact them again (assuming you have consent) with more content they’ll likely be interested in, and nurture them down the path to a relationship.

-So there you have it – don’t just let your carefully crafted content live a short life – always be on the lookout for ways you can repurpose it to not only deliver more value, but also save precious time and resources.
+So there you have it – don’t just let your carefully crafted content live a short life – always be on the lookout for ways you can repurpose blog content to not only deliver more value, but also save precious time and resources.